 Frequently Asked Questions

-Is Wix easier than WordPress?
+Q: Is Wix easier than WordPress?

-Yes, Wix is by far a more user-friendly app to use than WordPress.
+A: Yes, Wix is by far a more user-friendly app to use than WordPress.
 It lets you work visually to build sites with a highly intuitive interface.
 WordPress may take some time to get used to comparatively, but offers much more customization freedom once mastered.

-Why not to use Wix?
+Q: When not to use Wix?

-Unless you’re not planning to move your site for life, WordPress is by far a more flexible choice.
+A: Unless you’re not planning to move your site for life, WordPress is by far a more flexible choice.
 Using Wix, there is no option to transfer your website elsewhere without completely rebuilding it.
 Being limited to a single provider hides a lot of risks.

-Is WordPress really free?
+Q: Is WordPress really free?

-Yes, WordPress is open-source 100% free to use.
+A: Yes, WordPress is open-source 100% free to use.
 Keep in mind that you will still need to pay for web hosting.
-In addition, some plugins and themes are commercial and may be a subject to an additional fee.
+In addition, some plugins and themes are commercial and may be subject to an additional fee.

-Can you move a Wix site to WordPress?
+Q: Can you move a Wix site to WordPress?